 The facility is open 5 days a week and is projected to treat around 450-500 monthly colonoscopy patients across the two rooms.
 The use of modern methods of construction to speed up the process has enabled the hospital to quickly address capacity concerns, reducing the number of individuals waiting for routine endoscopy procedures.

-Through the introduction of modular facilities from Netherlands-based Young Medial, Q-bital was able to successfully deliver their first mixed-modality solution at Derriford hospital in Plymouth, UK.
+Through the introduction of modular facilities, Q-bital was able to successfully deliver their first mixed-modality solution at

 Q-bital is looking to deliver similar bespoke solutions to healthcare providers across Europe in the coming year.